 Step-3: Upon the prompt of UAC, perform a click on Yes button to proceed ahead.

-Step-4: When Command Prompt with admin rights shows up, type or copy/paste the below-given command and press Enter to Get BitLocker Recovery Key from CMD in Windows 10.
+Step-4: When Command Prompt with admin rights shows up, type or copy/paste the below-given command and press Enter to Get BitLocker Recovery Key from CMD in Windows 11 or 10.

 manage-bde -protectors C: -get

 Step-5: The black panel will immediately display the 48 digit password.
 It is your “BitLocker Recovery Key” which was actually used to encrypt your hard drive.
-So, write it on a paper and keep it safe or you can save it in an External flash drive also.
+So, write it on paper and keep it safe or you can save it on an External flash drive also.

 Force a Recovery of BitLocker Key for Local Computer